zymdev/nzvisa/mlm/May La Min Cover Letter and Statement of Purpose.md

 - Evidence of funds demonstrating sufficient financial capacity
 - Letter of explanation for bank transactions
 - Explanation for household registration
-- Birth certificate and family documentation
+- Birth certificate, Singapore student pass, and immunisation history
+- Certificate letter from Park View Primary School, Singapore

 As her father and financial guarantor, I will provide full financial support for May La Min's living expenses, education costs, and healthcare needs during our family's stay in New Zealand.